martialblog/opentelemetry-workshop/day1/50_Collector/10_introduction.md

 # When to use the collector

 For most language specific instrumentation libraries you have exporters for popular backends and OTLP.
-You might wonder.
+Why use another tool?

-However, the Collector allows your service to offload data quickly and the collector can take care of additional handling like retries, batching, encryption or even sensitive data filtering.
+The Collector allows the service to offload data quickly and the collector can take care of the rest.

+Handling retries, batching, encryption or even sensitive data filtering.

 !SLIDE